probe973/hsc-5066y/jamovi/getting-started/02-levels-of-data.md

 For the following variables, how would you classify them in jamovi?

 {% include question_multiple_choice.html
-    id="q_ethnicity"
-    title="Participant Ethnicity"
+    id="q_transport"
+    title="Method of Transport"
-    question_text="A variable recording a participant's self-reported ethnicity (e.g., White, Black, Asian)." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    question_text="A variable recording a person's primary method of transport to work (e.g., Car, Bus, Train, Bicycle)." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="nominal"
-    solution_text="Ethnicity is a set of categories with no inherent order, making it Nominal."
+    solution_text="The transport methods are distinct categories with no logical order, making this Nominal data."
 %}

 {% include question_multiple_choice.html
-    id="q_finish_position"
-    title="Race Finishing Position"
+    id="q_tshirt"
+    title="T-Shirt Size"
-    question_text="A variable recording the finishing position in a race (e.g., 1st, 2nd, 3rd)."
+    question_text="A variable recording a t-shirt size (e.g., Small, Medium, Large, Extra Large)." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
-    options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="ordinal"
-    solution_text="Finishing positions have a clear rank (1st is better than 2nd), but the time difference between 1st and 2nd might not be the same as between 2nd and 3rd.
-This makes it Ordinal."
+    solution_text="The sizes have a clear, meaningful order, but the difference in measurement between 'Small' and 'Medium' isn't necessarily the same as between 'Large' and 'Extra Large'.
+This is Ordinal data."
 %}

 {% include question_multiple_choice.html
-    id="q_reaction_time"
-    title="Reaction Time"
+    id="q_weight"
+    title="Weight of a Package"
-    question_text="A variable recording the time in milliseconds a person takes to press a button." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    question_text="A variable recording the weight of a package in kilograms." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="continuous"
-    solution_text="Time is a measured numerical variable.
-In jamovi, this is classified as Continuous."
+    solution_text="Weight is a precise numerical measurement.
+In jamovi, all numerical data is classified as Continuous."
 %}

 {% include question_multiple_choice.html
-    id="q_postcode"
-    title="Postcode"
+    id="q_phone"
+    title="Mobile Phone Brand"
-    question_text="A variable recording a participant's postcode (e.g., NR4 7TJ)."
+    question_text="A variable recording the brand of a person's mobile phone (e.g., Apple, Samsung, Google)." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
-    options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="nominal"
-    solution_text="Although it contains numbers, a postcode is just a label for a location.
-It has no numerical value or order, so it is Nominal."
+    solution_text="Phone brands are just labels.
+There is no inherent ranking or order, so this is Nominal data."
 %}

 {% include question_multiple_choice.html
-    id="q_likert_scale"
-    title="Likert Scale Agreement"
-    question_text="A variable from a survey asking for agreement on a 5-point scale from 'Strongly Disagree' to 'Strongly Agree'." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
+    id="q_injury"
+    title="Injury Severity"
+    question_text="A variable from a medical record classifying an injury as 'Mild', 'Moderate', or 'Severe'." options="nominal::Nominal||ordinal::Ordinal||continuous::Continuous"
     correct_answer="ordinal"
-    solution_text="The 5 points have a clear order of agreement, but we can't assume the 'distance' between 'Agree' and 'Strongly Agree' is measurable.
-This is classic Ordinal data."
+    solution_text="'Severe' is clearly worse than 'Moderate', so there is an order.
+However, the difference between the levels is not a measurable quantity.
+This is Ordinal data."
 %}

 <!-- This automatically adds the "Previous" and "Next" navigation buttons -->